2025–26 AIFF Super Cup

-The 2025–26 AIFF Super Cup is the sixth edition of the Super Cup and the 44th season of the national knockout football competition organized by the All India Football Federation (AIFF).
-It will feature all clubs from the top-tier Indian Super League and top clubs from the second tier I-League, serving as the main domestic cup competition for men's football in India.
+The 2025–26 AIFF Super Cup was the sixth edition of the Super Cup and the 44th season of the national knockout football competition organized by the All India Football Federation (AIFF).
+It featured all clubs from the top-tier Indian Super League and top clubs from the second tier Indian Football League, serving as the main domestic cup competition for men's football in India.
 FC Goa are the defending champions, having defeated the Jamshedpur FC 3–0 in the previous edition final to win their second national cup title.

-The winners will qualify for the 2026–27 AFC Champions League Two preliminary stage.
+FC Goa defeated East Bengal on penalty-shootouts after the match ended in a 0–0 draw after extra time, FC Goa win their third national cup title.
+As the winners, Goa have qualified for the 2026–27 AFC Champions League Two preliminary stage.

 Format

 Competition format consists of a group stage and a knock-out stage.
 Group stage features 16 teams across the top two divisions of Indian football.
 13 from the ISL (except Odisha FC) and best top 3 from usual top standings of the I-League qualify for the group stage.
 The 16 qualified are drawn into four groups of four each, competing in a single round-robin format, with group winners making it through to the semi-finals.